jgoney/flask-messenger/README.md

 Notes:
 --------

 For the time being, the REST API doesn't use authentication.
+Also, the POST views are not yet protected against CSRF attacks.

 Licensing:
 ----------